-SILVER SPRING - In a conference room of the Courtyard by Mariott hotel across the highway from the Seventh-day Adventist Church World Headquarters, TEAM (Time for Equality in Adventist Ministry) hosted the premiere of the new documentary film, "Called," for a small group of Adventist pastors and leaders.
+SILVER SPRING - In a conference room of the Courtyard by Mariott hotel across the highway from the Seventh-day Adventist Church World Headquarters, TEAM (Time for Equality in Adventist Ministry) hosted the premiere of the new documentary film, "Called," for a small group of Adventist pastors and leaders last night.

 Regarding “calls” to pastoral ministry, regardless of gender, can we safely say: “God told me!”
 I’m wondering if this were not more an “imposition” rather than the result of a consensus by members of each local congregation/district.

 Watched the documentary.
 From a European perspective this is a rather disheartening piece of work … despite the professionalism in the making of the film and the encouraging stories of both the female pastors and their members.
 More than anything else, this video documents how far behind our church is in terms of equality, female pastors and WO.
 If even in the US it is so difficult to place a female pastor … I am indeed wondering where the church is heading.
 Looking at my own local church, where we had two female pastors over the course of the past 15 years (and a female elder) … I cannot remember any one such sentiment of distrust and suspicion as voiced in the video, let alone people moving their membership… Not sure, what to make of it (apart from applauding the brave pastors, working so hard to be true to their calling).